-Anthony Gatto studied music privately with Ornette Coleman, and later completed a doctorate in composition at the Yale School of Music in 2001.
-He has received fellowships and awards from the Fulbright Scholar Program, the New York State Council for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers, several residencies at Yaddo, and at The Millay Colony for the Arts, Aaron Copland House Residencies, and the Willapa Bay Artist-in-Residence program.
+Anthony studied music privately with Ornette Coleman in the 80s, later founding The Festival Dancing in Your Head celebrating his ideas and influences.
+Completing a doctorate in composition at the Yale School of Music in 2001, he has received fellowships and awards from the Fulbright Scholar Program (Berlin), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers; residency fellowships at Yaddo, The Millay Colony for the Arts, Aaron Copland House, Virginia Center for the Creative Arts, and the Willapa Bay Artist-in-Residence program.
 He is an Associate Professor of Music at City University of New York.

 Recent projects include Swerves in the Miracle of Being, an opera presenting a climate disaster odyssey of a young woman swept away in a flood from her love, awakening with amnesia floating at sea, trying to find her a way back home; adapting texts by Homer, Lucretius, Epicurus, and others; the film score for A Chest of Drawers, written and directed by Maxwell Nalevansky, was an Official Selection at the Brooklyn Film Festival 2019, and several other international film festivals in the U.S, Canada, and South America; klangfarbenmelodie for Ornette, commissioned by Duo Montagnard, performed in the U.S., South America and Europe.